input-output-hk/cardano-node-wiki/docs/new-tracing/tracers_doc_generated.md

 ### ChainDB.SlotInEpoch

-> Relative slot number of the tip of the current chain within theepoch..
+> Relative slot number of the tip of the current chain within the epoch..

 Dispatched by:
 ChainDB.AddBlockEvent.AddedToCurrentChain
 ChainDB.AddBlockEvent.SwitchedToAFork

-### ChainDB.Slots
+### ChainDB.SlotNum

 > Number of slots in this chain fragment.